-- 19. Q1.
+- 20. Q1.
 SFFAS 6, paragraph 26, requires G- PP&E to be recorded at the costs incurred to bring the G-PP&E to a form and location suitable for its intended use.
 Examples of costs of acquiring G-PP&E are provided.
-Does management have discretion in applying the cost assignment methods identified in SFFAS 4, paragraph 124, to accumulate acquisition costs? - 20.
+Does management have discretion in applying the cost assignment methods identified in SFFAS 4, paragraph 124, to accumulate acquisition costs? - 21.
 A1.
 Yes.
 SFFAS 4 establishes a principle for management to apply.
 Of particular importance is the emphasis on economic feasibility with regard to direct tracing of costs to outputs.
-SFFAS 4, paragraph 124, provides that "[in] principle, costs should be assigned to outputs in one of the methods listed below in the order of preference: - a) Directly tracing costs wherever economically feasible;

-- b) Assigning costs on a cause-and-effect basis; and - c) Allocating costs on a reasonable and consistent basis."
+SFFAS 4, paragraph 124, provides that "[in] principle, costs should be assigned to outputs in one of the methods listed below in the order of preference: - a.
+Directly tracing costs wherever economically feasible; - b.
+Assigning costs on a cause-and-effect basis; and - c.
+Allocating costs on a reasonable and consistent basis."

-Each reporting entity should determine the appropriate detail for its cost accounting processes and procedures based on several factors, to include (SFFAS 4, paragraph 72):

-- a) nature of the entity's operations; - b) precision needed in cost information to meet managerial needs, including cost-recovery decisions; - c) practicality of data collection and processing; - d) availability of electronic data handling facilities; - e) cost of installing, operating, and maintaining the cost accounting processes; and - f) any specific information needs of management.

-21. Q2.
-How should indirect costs be applied in considering the acquisition cost of G-PP&E?
+- 22. Each reporting entity should determine the appropriate detail for the cost accounting processes and procedures used to identify costs incurred to bring the G-PP&E to a form and condition suitable for its intended use per SFFAS 6, paragraph 26.
+The reporting entity should make this determination based on several factors, to include (SFFAS 4, paragraph 72): - a. nature of the entity's operations; - b. precision needed in cost information to meet managerial needs, including costrecovery decisions; - c. practicality of data collection and processing; - d. availability of electronic data handling facilities; - e. cost of installing, operating, and maintaining the cost accounting processes; and - f. any specific information needs of management. - 23.
+Q2.
+How should general management and administrative support be applied in considering the acquisition cost of G-PP&E? - 24.
+A2.

-22. A2.
-SFFAS 4, paragraph 92, explains that: "A reporting entity and its responsibility segments may incur general management and administrative support costs that cannot be traced, assigned, or allocated to segments and their outputs.
-These unassigned costs are part of the organization costs, and they should be reported on the entity's financial statements (such as the Statement of Net Costs) as costs not assigned to programs."
 Management should consider general management and administrative support costs when identifying the costs to bring the G-PP&E to a form and location suitable for its intended use.
 Entities may incur indirect costs that cannot be reasonably allocated to programs, segments, or outputs including G-PP&E acquisition.
-Indirect production costs only apply to G-PP&E produced or constructed.
-When entities are allocating general management and administrative support costs to G-PP&E, there will be differences in both methodologies and levels of allocation.
+Because reporting entities have different organizational structures and missions, there will be differences in the level of allocation of such costs across all outputs including item(s) of G-PP&E. SFFAS 4, paragraph 92, explains that:

+A reporting entity and its responsibility segments may incur general management and administrative support costs that cannot be traced, assigned, or allocated to segments and their outputs.
+These unassigned costs are part of the organization costs, and they should be reported on the entity's financial statements (such as the Statement of Net Costs) as costs not assigned to programs.

-23. Q3.
-How does the principle of "non-production costs" apply in considering the acquisition cost of G-PP&E?
+- 25. Q3.
+How does the principle of "non-production costs" apply in considering the acquisition cost of G-PP&E? - 26.
+A3.

-24. A3.
 SFFAS 4, paragraph 104, explains that: